-9 Essential Types of Webpages Every SEO Needs to Know
+9 Essential Types of Webpages Every SEO Pro Needs to Know

 But now what?

-Those category and tag page can be great landing pages in their own right.
+Those category and tag pages can be great landing pages in their own right.

-Throw in some optimized text that stays at the top of those pages and then the blog posts that fill the rest of the content takes care of the rest.
+Throw in some optimized text that stays at the top of those pages, and then the blog posts that fill the rest of the content takes care of the rest.

 This is an additional opportunity to rank for phrases that you may not have targeted in your main site.

-Just be careful not to duplicate the optimized text on the additional pages (page 2, 3, etc.) for each category, or keep those pages out of the search index so they don’t devalue your optimized text.
+Just be careful not to duplicate the optimized text on the additional pages (page 2, 3, etc.) for each category or keep those pages out of the search index, so they don’t devalue your optimized text.

 8. Blog Posts

 Every site has a limit to the number of pages that can be added before it gets overly cluttered and begins to interfere with the conversion process.

 But there is almost no limit to the number of relevant topics you can optimize pages for.
 This is where blog posts come into play.

-Any topic that you can’t explore – or can’t explore as in depth – on your main site, can be explored in great detail in a blog post.
+Any topic that you can’t explore – or can’t explore as in-depth – on your main site can be explored in great detail in a blog post.
 Or a series of blog posts.

 Every blog post can be targeted for a specific searcher’s need and be used to drive relevant traffic to your site.